selimyaman/US_Afghan_git/README.md

-# US Twitter Users' Opinion on Afghanistan Withdrawal
+# Replication Materials for: Do Politics Stop at the Water’s Edge?
+Evidence from Twitter Discussions on Afghanistan Withdrawal

- This research project contains replication materials for the paper **"Do Politics Stop at the Water’s Edge?
+This repo contains replication materials for the paper **"Do Politics Stop at the Water’s Edge?
 Evidence from Twitter Discussions on Afghanistan Withdrawal"**.

 You can find the paper in the following link:

 https://selimyaman.com/uploads/stm.pdf

-The paper looks at the Twitter users' variation in ideology and sentiments towards the US withdrawal from Afghanistan.
+The research looks at the Twitter users' variation in ideology and sentiments towards the US withdrawal from Afghanistan.

 ## Methodology